-Guide to Diamond CareTips on how to care of your jewellery
+Guide to Diamond CareHow to care for your jewellery

 Diamonds may be the hardest substance on earth, but they are not indestructible.
 Just like any of us, diamonds need a bit of love, so we’ve prepared a list of tips on how to take care of your prized, sparkly possessions.

 - Don’t store your diamond jewellery next to any other jewellery pieces as this can cause scratches

 - Regularly inspect your diamond jewellery to make sure the settings is secure

 - Promptly bring to our shop if you notice any signs of damage or loosening of the prongs

 - Have your diamond jewellery examined at least twice a year by a professional jeweler (like us!)